Hong Kong Special Administrative Region

 Hong Kong is an active member of the global coalition against terrorism.
 Hong Kong has joined the Container Security Initiative and remains an important partner with regard to eliminating funding for terrorist networks and combating money laundering.
 Hong Kong has passed legislation designed to bring Hong Kong into compliance with applicable UN anti-terror resolutions and Financial Action Task Force recommendations.

-The United States and Hong Kong signed a civil aviation agreement in October 2002, which significantly liberalized the aviation market.
+The United States and Hong Kong signed a new civil aviation agreement in October 2002, which significantly liberalized the aviation market.
 Hong Kong enjoys a high degree of autonomy as a separate customs territory, with no changes to borders, staffing, or technology export controls since the 1997 handover.
 Intellectual property rights (IPR) protection has improved substantially in recent years and the introduction of effective new legislation to control illicit production and improved enforcement has now made Hong Kong a regional model for effective IPR protection.
 The Office of the U.S. Trade Representative and other U.S. agencies now regularly cite Hong Kong as an example for others.

 The Hong Kong Government maintains three Economic and Trade Offices in the United States.
 Addresses, telephone numbers, and web sites for these offices are listed below: